Keyboard shortcuts

 playwright-cli state-save mendix-auth

-# --- Customer Overview page ---
+# --- Customer Overview page (throw to fail the script under set -e) ---

 playwright-cli goto http://localhost:8080/p/Customer_Overview